 Welcome to Day #6 of 100 Days of Travel.
 It’s a new world and a new type of traveling.
-For the next 100 days, I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days, I’m exploring Macedonia as safely as possible.
 After semi-isolating in Skopje for the past two weeks, I’m ready to leave the capital city and see what else Macedonia has to offer.

 Taking the train anywhere in Eastern Europe can be an experience.
 And because online information is sporadic, to say the least, I frequently am not sure what type of train I’m riding.
 Will it be a private cabin that is both equal parts comforting and creepy?
 Will there be air-conditioning?
 Will there be air-conditioning but the windows are open because the older folk don’t know how it works and then a young girl will finally snap, yell at everyone in the train, and slam shut every single window?
 When the train is running hours late, will the station master bring some leftover boiled potatoes from his dinner?
 Will the train even show up?